 Enter your password (or, if your Mac or Apple keyboard has Touch ID, you can use Touch ID).

 Control-click the website with the password you want to share, then choose Share with AirDrop.

 Click the person you want to send it to.

 Receive a password

 In the Safari app on your Mac, when you receive a password from someone else, you can choose whether to accept it.
-If you accept it, the Passwords pane of Safari preferences opens.
+If you accept it, the Passwords pane of Safari settings opens.